apache/apisix/docs/en/latest/terminology/service.md

 As shown, different Routes could be bound to the same Service.
 This reduces redundancy as these bounded Routes will have the same [Upstream](./upstream.md) and [Plugin](./plugin.md) configurations.

+## Examples

-The following example creates a Service that enables the current-limit Plugin, and then binds it to the Routes with the ids `100` and `101`.
+The following example creates a Service that enables the current-limit Plugin and then binds it to the Routes with the ids `100` and `101`.

 ```shell
 # create new Service